collectSPACE: Messages

 Registered: Dec 2003

-Now enter Rocketman.
-I ordered it knowing that Nancy would sign the book and that was ok.
+Now enter "Rocketman".
+I ordered it knowing that Nancy would sign the book and that was okay.
 Now there is the chance of having Pete's "portrait and signature" added.
 Yes I know it is a stamp and it is not like Pete really signed the book but to me it is something that I would like to have.

 Why cancel my order?
 Because that seems to be the only way of getting the book signed with the stamp in it.
-I am going to have to purchase a copy from E-bay or where ever they may show up and I will probably have to pay extra for it.
+I am going to have to purchase a copy from eBay or wherever they may show up and I will probably have to pay extra for it.
 I even asked if Nancy could personalize the book to me by adding "To Mike.
 I hope this book brings Pete to life for you.
 Nancy Conrad".
 I thought that was a great inscription but I can't take credit for it.
-David Levy wrote the biography of Gene Shoemaker, Shoemaker by Levy, and when he signed the book for me he added "I hope this book brings Gene to life for you".
+David Levy wrote the biography of Gene Shoemaker, and when he signed the book for me he added "I hope this book brings Gene to life for you".

 The people that show up for the signings will get something special.
 They get to listen to the lecture.